vasilvalkov/CSharp-Part-1/04. Console-In-and-Out/homework/12. Falling rocks/README.md

 - Ensure a constant game speed by `Thread.Sleep(150)`.
 - Implement collision detection and scoring system.

-- You do not have to submit anything for this problem.

 ![console-falling-rocks](https://cloud.githubusercontent.com/assets/3106986/5611219/7126b0b6-94cc-11e4-8610-28ffa78d0cf7.png)

+## Submission
+- You do not have to submit anything for this problem